-It is common sense that alcohol consumption during pregnancy would cause cognitive impairment in children.
-However, recent works suggested the risk of drinking during pregnancy may have been exaggerated.
-It is a critical issue to determine whether and up to which amount the consumption of alcohol will affect the cognitive development of children.
-We evaluate time-varying functional connectivity using magnetoencephalogram data from somatosensory evoked response experiments for nineteen teenage subjects with prenatal alcohol exposure and twenty-one healthy control teenage subjects using a new time-varying connectivity approach, combining renormalised partial directed coherence with state space modelling.
+It is common knowledge that alcohol consumption during pregnancy would cause cognitive impairment in children.
+However, recent works suggested that the risk of drinking during pregnancy may have been exaggerated.
+It is critical to determine whether and up to which amount the consumption of alcohol will affect the cognitive development of children.
+We evaluate time-varying functional connectivity using magnetoencephalogram data from somatosensory evoked response experiments for 19 teenage subjects with prenatal alcohol exposure and 21 healthy control teenage subjects using a new time-varying connectivity approach, combining renormalised partial directed coherence with state space modeling.
 Children exposed to alcohol prenatally are at risk of developing a Fetal Alcohol Spectrum Disorder (FASD) characterized by cerebral connectivity deficiency and impaired cognitive abilities.
-Through a comparison study of teenage subjects exposed to alcohol prenatally with healthy control subjects, we establish that the inter-hemispheric connectivity is deficient for the former, which may lead to disruption in cortical inter-hemispheric connectivity and deficits in higher order cognitive functions as measured by e.g., IQ test.
+Through a comparison study of teenage subjects exposed to alcohol prenatally with healthy control subjects, we establish that the inter-hemispheric connectivity is deficient for the former, which may lead to disruption in the cortical inter-hemispheric connectivity and deficits in higher order cognitive functions as measured by an IQ test, for example.
 We provide quantitative evidence that the disruption is correlated with cognitive deficits.
-These findings could lead to a novel, highly sensitive biomarker for FASD, and support a recommendation of no safe amount of alcohol consumption during pregnancy.
+These findings could lead to a novel, highly sensitive biomarker for FASD and support a recommendation of no safe amount of alcohol consumption during pregnancy.